 ERC-20– It is a common standard for all Ethereum tokens.
 Other cryptocurrencies on the Ethereum blockchain also comply with the standard.

 Fork– Refers to a situation when two blockchain versions result after a new one is created.
 The two blockchain run side by side.

-Smart Contract– A smart contract is a transaction protocol meant to automatically control, manage, and execute actions based on a set of agreed principles.
+Smart Contract– A smart contract is a transaction protocol that automatically controls, manages, and executes actions based on a set of agreed principles.

-Market Capitalization- The market capitalization of a cryptocurrency refers to the total number of coins in supply multiplied by its price.
+Market Capitalization- The market capitalization of a cryptocurrency refers to the total number of coins in supply multiplied by their price.

 51% Attack- It is a theoretical attack whereby entities that hold 51% of the network’s hash power, and so they can execute double spends and other malicious activities.

 Moon– A term used to describe a situation when a cryptocurrency price records a significant rise.